dailydotdev/hackathon-participants-March-2022/README.md

 ### ⌛ Duration:

-The start date is March 7th, 2022
+The Start date is March 7th, 2022

 The End date is March 21, 2022